gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 ### nlog(n) Time

-{{< img src="graph-nlogn-time-complexity" width="700px" caption="The growth of nlogn time complexity compared with other common complexity classes." >}}
+{{< img src="graph-nlogn-time-complexity.png" width="700px" caption="The growth of nlogn time complexity compared with other common complexity classes." >}}

 `\( \mathcal{O}(n\log{n}) \)` complexity can be thought of as a combination of `\( \mathcal{O}(n) \)` and `\( \mathcal{O}(\log{n}) \)` complexity (and more often than not, this is how the algorithm actually works).
 It is famously known as the **best complexity that you can sort an arbitrary collection of elements in**.